The #1 Misconception About Tinnitus

 Tinnitus is a Phantom Sensation

 Tinnitus is hearing nerve hyperactivity interpreted by the brain as sound.
-The hearing center of the brain (the auditory cortex) senses the activity in the hearing nerve (the auditory nerve) and says to itself, “I sense nerve activity… there must be sound”.
+The hearing center of the brain (the auditory cortex) senses the hyperactive signals coming from the auditory brainstem and says to itself, “I sense nerve activity… there must be sound”.

 It’s like a phantom limb sensation.
 The arm or leg is gone, but the brain still “feels it” because the nerve going to the brain is still alive.
 Tinnitus is the same thing, a phantom sensation.
-It’s hyperactive signaling from the hearing nerve being interpreted by the brain as sound.
+The hyperactive signaling from the hearing nerves are being interpreted by the brain as sound.

 What is clinically significant tinnitus?

 Around 100 million Americans have some form of tinnitus.
 If you ask them to concentrate in a quiet environment, they’ll say, “Yes, I can hear it”.
 However, it mostly just fades into the background.
-The hearing nerve is doing hyperactive signaling, but the brain simply ignores it as irrelevant.
+The hearing nerves are hyperactive per above, but the brain simply ignores it as irrelevant.
 This happens with sensory processing all of the time.
-It’s called habituation.
+It's called habituation.

 Imagine the feeling of your socks on your feet.
 All day long, your brain receives sensory information from your feet, but you never think about it or notice it.
 However, when I ask you to pay attention to the feeling, you can easily feel the socks on your feet.